My Story with Speaking Daily Confessions

 We were made in God’s image (Romans 8:29), and we also have the mind of Christ (1 Corinthians 2:16).
-If God’s Word does not return to Him void, why do we allow ourselves to speak things that aren’t true?
-Why believe that we are ugly, that we’ll never measure up or be good enough?
+If God’s Word does not return to Him void, we should not allow ourselves to speak things that aren’t true?
+Why believe that you are ugly, that you’ll never measure up or be good enough?
 God speaks sweet promises of grace and hope to you, so why can’t you do the same for yourself?If God's Word does not return to Him void, why do we allow ourselves to speak things that aren't true?
 Click To Tweet

 So what does this mean?
-If our words do not reflect what God says about us, then it’s time for a heart check.
+If your words do not reflect what God says about you, then it’s time for a heart check.
 And let’s talk about how we can do this.

 Practical Ways to Apply Daily Confessions

-But when you wake up every morning, repeat what you have written down OUT LOUD.
+When you wake up tomorrow morning, repeat what you have written down OUT LOUD.
 I challenge you to do this for at least 30 days.
 And don’t skip a day.
 If you don’t feel like going through these lists, then feel free to use mine!
 I’ve also designed a print-out that you can hang on your wall, and added a blank one where you can write your own.
 Grab it below!